Speakers 2025

 Photo: Nassim Rad

-Daniela Sepehri, born in 1998 in Paderborn, is a slam poet, journalist, moderator and social media consultant.
-She is particularly engaged on feminism, anti-racism, migration and Iran.
-Her first book “Im Namen des Stiftes” was published in February 2025.
-She has been a member of the PEN Berlin board since June 2025.
-At the congress: “Writers in Prison” (presentation)
+Daniela Sepehri, born in 1998 in Paderborn, is a slam poet, journalist and social media consultant.
+Her book »Im Namen des Stiftes« was published in 2025.
+She works with the human rights organization Hawar Help and has been a member of the board of PEN Berlin since June 2025.
+At the congress: »Writers in Prison« (presentation)

 Ulrike Winkelmann